 Starting a Mastermind Group

 Every mastermind group is started by someone.
 Why not you?
 All it takes is one other person to get a mastermind group started.
-Of course, in order to have a successful group meeting, a few key items must be discussed amongst the founding members:
+Of course, to have a successful group meeting, a few key items must be discussed amongst the founding members:

 - Pick a Topic – State specifically what this mastermind group is going to be about.
 Be as specific or general as you’d like, knowing that the more specific the focus the stronger the growth in that area will be.